-While wealthier families are able to send their kids to private English schools, children from the underprivileged communities in Itacaré would not have this opportunity were it not for the free English program we have been running for the past 3 years.
-Therefore, our English program goes beyond than just teaching another language; it is literally a tool of empowerment that does change lives and help promote social justice.
+While wealthier families are able to send their kids to private schools that offer English lessons and/or to private English schools, children from the underprivileged communities in Itacaré would not have this opportunity were it not for the free English program we have been running for the past several years.
+Therefore, our English program goes beyond than just teaching another language; it is literally a tool of empowerment that does change lives and helps to promote social justice.

 Our English Program aligns with two of the 17 goals that the United Nations has adopted on its 2030 Agenda for Sustainable Development.
 Click on each image above to learn more.

 We always incorporate arts into our curriculum and activities, as they help developing critical and creative thinking.
 They also enhance performance in non-arts academic subjects such as mathematics, science, reading and writing; and strengthen students’ academic motivation, self-confidence, and ability to communicate and co-operate effectively.